- Cancer research

 - Testing sgRNAs in vitro: not all sgRNAs are born equal; in other words, they do not all have the same activity.
 Therefore, it is advisable to test sgRNA activity in vitro before proceeding with your experiment.
 There are in vitro screening kits available that can help you predict the efficiency of candidate sgRNAs before you invest too much time into them.

 Knowing your target gene and cell type and designing the best sgRNAs is half the battle.
-In the next part of this blog series, we will discuss how to choose the right CRISPR/Cas9 delivery method that ensures the best on-target knockout efficiency and minimizes off-target effects so you can get footprint-free editing, and also the postdelivery characterization of your knockout cell populations.
+In the next part of this blog series, we will discuss how to choose the right CRISPR/Cas9 delivery method that ensures the best on-target knockout efficiency and minimizes off-target effects so you can get footprint-free editing, as well as methods for postdelivery characterization of your knockout cell populations.

 Bae, S. et al., Microhomology-based choice of Cas9 nuclease target sites.
 Nat.
 Methods 11, 705–6 (2014).